Exotic $\rm C^*$-completions of \'etale groupoids: Haagerup property and positive definite functions

 \begin{example} \ \begin{itemize} \item[(1)] Any countable discrete group with the Haagerup property has the groupoid Haagerup property. \item[(2)] Suppose $\Gamma$ is a countable discrete group acting on a locally compact Hausdorff space $X$.
-If $\Gamma$ has the Haagerup property, then the transformation groupoid $X \rtimes \Gamma$ has the Haagerup property.
-Indeed, if $\{f_n \}_n$ is a sequence of positive definite $c_0 (\Gamma)$ functions, then it is easily checked that the functions $F_n (x, \gamma) = f_n (\gamma)$, for any $(x, \gamma) \in X \rtimes \Gamma$, are locally $C_0$ functions satisfying the conditions in \cref{def: Haagerup property}. \item[(3)] As remarked above, any amenable second countable étale groupoid with compact unit space has the Haagerup property.
-Thus, AF-groupoids and Deaconu-Renault groupoids associated to actions of $\N^k$ on compact spaces, for example, all have the Haagerup property. \end{itemize} \end{example}
+If $\Gamma$ has the Haagerup property, then the transformation groupoid $\Gamma \rtimes X$ has the Haagerup property.
+Indeed, if $\{f_n \}_n$ is a sequence of positive definite $c_0 (\Gamma)$ functions satisfying the conditions in \cref{def: Haagerup property}, then it is easily checked that the functions $F_n (\gamma,x) = f_n (\gamma)$, for any $(\gamma,x) \in \Gamma \rtimes X$, are locally $C_0$ functions satisfying the conditions in \cref{def: Haagerup property}. \item[(3)] Every amenable second-countable étale groupoid with compact unit space has the Haagerup property. \end{itemize} \end{example}

-We let $B_{0,l}(\G)$ denote the subspace of all bounded Borel functions which are locally $B_0$; that is, $B_{0,l}(\G)$ consists of functions $f \in B(\G)$ such that for all compact $K \subset \G^{(0)}$, we have $f \in B_0 (\G(K))$.
+We let $B_{0,l}(\G)$ denote the subspace of all bounded Borel functions which are locally $B_0$; that is, $B_{0,l}(\G)$ consists of functions $f \in B(\G)$ such that for all compact $K \subset \G^{(0)}$, we have $f|_{\G(K)} \in B_0 (\G(K))$.
 Clearly the set $B_{0,l}(\G) \subset B(\G)$ is an ideal containing $B_0 (\G)$.
 Similarly, we let $C_{0,l}(\G)$ denote the continuous functions on $\G$ which are locally $C_0$.

 Like for groups, positive definite functions on groupoids are intimately related to unitary representations of groupoids.
 A result covering a more general case than that of the next proposition, can be found in \cite[Lemma 3.2]{RamsayAndWalter:FourierStieltjesAlgebrasOfLocallyCompactGroupoids}.